Controversial Grammy wins — and how they’ve aged - NewsBreak

 Milli Vanilli was awarded the Best New Artist award in 1990.
 But when the pop duo admitted that they hadn’t actually sung any of their songs themselves, both on their album or in concert, the Academy stripped them of their Grammys .

-The pair later attempted to stage a comeback, could not regain their footing before 32-year-old member Rob Pilatus died from an overdose in 1998.What is aphasia?
-Bruce Willis to step away from acting amid diagnosis
+The pair later attempted to stage a comeback, could not regain their footing before 32-year-old member Rob Pilatus died from an overdose in 1998.Endangered 18-year-old missing in Denver

 Sinéad O’Connor refuses her award